 Question: Why/how do you write so much?

 Answer: Everyone keeps asking me if I’ll burn out from writing so much, but I can’t help it.
+I love it!
 Once I started, words just don’t seem to stop flooding out of me!
 It’s a little crazy that I wrote my first word of fiction in October 2019.

 Question: Do you listen to music when you write?

 Answer: Usually.
 And I’ve noticed a pattern.
 When I write scary, I like classical music, especially Haydn, Vivaldi, and Mozart.
 When I write sexy, I like Billie Eilish or SHAED.
 Totally gets me in the mood.
 When I write super, I like Halsey or Hey Violet.
 When I write poetry, I don’t need music.
-It just comes out of me.
-It is my truest self.
-I don’t know how else to explain it.
-I often find tears on my cheeks after writing it.
-It is extremely emotional for me.
-I don’t know why.
+It‘s my favorite to write.
+It just sort of happens.

 What People Say About My Writing